pwjazz/sqins/README.md

 ### Roadmap

+* Documentation
+    * Create user guide
+    * Clean up class and method visibility
+    * Generate scaladoc
 * All queries
+    * Support for multi-column primary keys
+    * Support for no primary keys (already there, but needs testing)
     * Support for correlated subqueries in expressions
     * Support for correlated subqueries in conditions
     * Support for mapping to non-case classes???